 As with Burgundy, the solution to all this complexity lies in the names of the producers.
-As in whole of Italy, the general quality of wine making has risen markedly in the past thirty years as science and comparison with wines from other regions and countries have replaced (and in places complemented) tradition and instinct.
-The market has changed from quantity towards quality.
+As in the whole of Italy, the general quality of winemaking has risen markedly in the past thirty years as science and comparison with wines from other regions and countries have replaced (and in places complemented) tradition and instinct.
+The market has changed from quantity to quality.
 There is still a great deal of very average wine sold in supermarkets under the Chianti name which, in comparison with wines from around the world, is not very good.
-To buy Chianti with some character you need to be prepared to spend a bit more – £7 minimum in the UK (eg Sainsburys Taste the Difference), with the real quality beginning around the £12 mark.
+To buy Chianti with some character you need to be prepared to spend a bit more – £9 minimum in the UK (eg Sainsburys Taste the Difference Chianti Classico £9 without any discounts in August 2017), with the real quality typically beginning around the high teens mark.
 And then the only reliable way to distinguish the good and the excellent from the ordinary is by the names of producers/companies.
-The names Fonterutoli, Montevertine and Vecchie Terre di Montifili might not trip easily off the tongue of the average English speaker, but the pleasure of drinking these wines – and many others – will make it all worth it!
+The names Fonterutoli and Vecchie Terre di Montifili might not trip easily off the tongue of the average English speaker, but the pleasure of drinking these wines – and many others – will make it all worth it!

 Sangioveto 1999 – a wine of riserva quality but made from 100% Sangiovese; distinctly browning (see picture), quite a powerful nose of old wood, figgy, like Vin Santo but without the sweetness said Janet, almost treacly, some fruit in there, remaining acidity.
 An interesting wine rather than an immediately attractive one.
 This pair showed the contribution of Canaiolo to the traditional Chianti blend.

 It is worth adding that the estate has since gone organic and is on an upward quality curve – but was fascinating to taste the traditional wines too.